steadybit/docs-public/quick-start/10-set-up-platform-agents.md

 ### Step 1 - Install Agents

-Our agents continuously discover and deliver target data to the platform, helping you to create targeted experiments based on always up-to-date data.
-Therefore, it is necessary that you deploy the agents at the locations where you want to perform analyses and experiments.
+Our agents continuously discover and deliver target data to the platform and help you create targeted experiments based on data that is always up-to-date.
+Therefore, it is necessary that you deploy the agents to the locations in which you want to perform analyses and experiments.

+{% hint style="info" %}
-> No agents mean no discovery data and thus no experiments are possible.
+Without agents, there is no discovery data and thus no experiments are possible.
+{% endhint %}

 We offer our agents for different platforms and have made the installation as easy as possible for you.
 You can find the different installation scripts directly in our platform after logging in.